asiemer/microservice-example/README.md

 And for some reason the shell makers wanted to use ```CTRL-D``` to exit the aws shell.

-Once you have the shell installed you will need to configure your AWS credentials.
+Once you have the shell installed you will need to configure your AWS credentials using ```aws configure```.
 [You can follow those steps here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).